 is bundled with the continually refined and updated The Worldview Kit CD.
 By

 January 2010 he started a blog called Worldview

 Watch featuring commentary

 and analysis of news from a worldview perspective.
-Twenty one issues
+Forty two issues

-of it appeared over the next two years.
+of it appeared over the next five years.

 additions to the project Worldview

 a tool to check your worldview's compatibility with someone else's or with that